-The Work of Whiteness
+The Work of Whiteness A Psychoanalytic Perspective

 ‘Whiteness’ is a politically constructed category which needs to be understood and dismantled because the system of racism so embedded within our society harms us all.
 It has profound implications for human psychology, an understanding of which is essential for supporting the movement for change.
 This book explores these implications from a psychoanalytic and Jungian analytic perspective.

 Relatively few black people join the psychoanalytic profession and those who do describe training and membership as a difficult and painful process.
-How racism operates in clinical work, supervision and in our institutions is explored and whilst it can seem an intractable problem, proposals are given for ways forward.
+How racism operates in clinical work, supervision and our institutions is explored, and whilst it can seem an intractable problem, proposals are given for ways forward.
 This book will be of great importance to psychoanalysts, psychotherapists, social workers and all those with an interest in the role of white privilege on mental health.

-"Helen Morgan has written a challenging, compassionate, thoughtful, erudite, and profoundly incisive book which directs our gaze to the largely hidden and uncomfortable phenomenon of whiteness.
+'Helen Morgan has written a challenging, compassionate, thoughtful, erudite and profoundly incisive book which directs our gaze to the largely hidden and uncomfortable phenomenon of whiteness.
 Her thinking crosses boundaries and disciplines in a fluid but always coherent way.
 This is not just a book about psychoanalysis and racism, but engages us all to reflect on deep and often damaging assumptions and preconceptions shaping and driving our personal, clinical and social lives.
 Her work is the culmination of many years of therapeutic, organisational and leadership experience, from which she extrapolates and translates so that we can all learn.
-In this area there are only a few genuinely probing and creatively disruptive texts, but this is another and I encourage our institutions, trainings and clinical communities to promote and disseminate it."
+In this area there are only a few genuinely probing and creatively disruptive texts, but this is another and I encourage our institutions, trainings and clinical communities to promote and disseminate it.'

-"The Work of Whiteness is a major addition to the psychoanalytic literature on race, racism and colonialism.
-Writing from personal and professional experience as a leading Jungian analyst, and fully acknowledging the tarnished history of her profession, Helen Morgan shows how we might understand white privilege and the defences around ‘white fragility’ that perpetuate racism even in apparently liberal contexts.
-This is a vital book for all of us who want to better understand how whiteness does its work."
+'The Work of Whiteness is a major addition to the psychoanalytic literature on race, racism and colonialism.
+Writing from personal and professional experience as a leading Jungian analyst, and fully acknowledging the tarnished history of her profession, Helen Morgan shows how we might understand white privilege and the defences around "white fragility" that perpetuate racism even in apparently liberal contexts.
+This is a vital book for all of us who want to better understand how whiteness does its work.'

 Stephen Frosh, Professor in the Department of Psychosocial Studies, Birkbeck, University of London, Author of Those Who Come After: Postmemory, Acknowledgement and Forgiveness

-"This book is a gift to all of us, because whiteness is an under-examined notion that distorts humanity.
+'This book is a gift to all of us, because whiteness is an under-examined notion that distorts humanity.
 European colonisation of the Americas, Africa, India, the Middle East, Australia among other parts of the world, has led to an entrenched and unconscious assumption that white is superior.
-With a psychoanalytic lens, Helen Morgan’s book goes beneath the surface of whiteness to explore its nature and provide truths that should be faced by all of us, especially those who work in the helping professions."
+With a psychoanalytic lens, Helen Morgan’s book goes beneath the surface of whiteness to explore its nature and provide truths that should be faced by all of us, especially those who work in the helping professions.'